-For example, if you have entitlement code 10, it means you served during the Persian Gulf War.
+For example, entitlement code 10 means you served in the Persian Gulf War.

-If you’ve previously taken out a VA loan, your entitlement code might be listed as “05.”
-This means that you’ve used your VA loan benefit before and your entitlement has been restored, allowing you to take out another VA loan.
+If you previously took out a VA loan, your entitlement code might be 05.
+It means you’ve used your VA home loan benefits before, and the VA restored your entitlement, allowing you to take out another VA loan with full entitlement.

-If you don’t have a COE, no sweat.
-Your lender can typically obtain this for you once you’ve started the mortgage application process.
+If you don’t have a COE your lender can typically obtain this for you once you start the mortgage application process.
 You can also apply for your COE online through the VA’s eBenefits site.

 Types Of VA Loan Entitlement

-Your COE will tell you how much “basic” entitlement you have.
-However, you’ll also likely have additional entitlement that can be used, sometimes called bonus or tier 2 entitlement.
+Your COE will tell you how much you have in “basic” entitlement.
+However, you’ll also likely have an additional entitlement you can use, sometimes called your bonus or Tier 2 entitlement.

-The concept of basic entitlement and bonus entitlement can be a little confusing, but borrowers generally won’t have to worry about these terms too much.
-Here’s a little primer on these two types of entitlement and how they work.
+The concept of basic entitlement and bonus entitlement can get a little confusing, but borrowers generally won’t have to worry about these terms.
+Here’s a short breakdown of the two types of entitlement and how they work.

-It’s important to note that this is not a limit on how much you can borrow, or even how much the VA will guarantee.
-All this means is that on loans under $144,000, the VA will guarantee up to $36,000 – 25% of the loan amount.
+It’s important to note that the $36,000 isn’t a limit on how much you can borrow or how much the VA will guarantee.
+For loans under $144,000, the VA will guarantee 25% of the loan amount up to $36,000.

 That doesn’t mean you’re limited to loans up to $144,000.
 Once you’ve used up your basic entitlement, your bonus entitlement kicks in.

-Bonus entitlement is what you have on loans over $144,000.
+Bonus entitlement is available for loans over $144,000.
 If you have full entitlement, the VA will guarantee up to 25% of your loan amount.

-If you have reduced entitlement, the VA will only guarantee up to 25% of your county’s conforming loan limit, minus the amount of entitlement you’re currently using.
+If you have reduced entitlement, the VA will only guarantee up to 25% of your county’s conforming loan limit, minus the amount of entitlement you’ve already used.

-If your COE states that your entitlement is $0, that doesn’t mean you can’t get a loan.
-It just means that all of your $36,000 basic entitlement is currently being used.
+If your COE states that your entitlement is $0, it doesn’t mean you can’t get a loan.
+It just means that your entire $36,000 basic entitlement is currently being used.
 You may still have bonus entitlement available.

-If you’ve used your basic entitlement, how do you figure out how much bonus entitlement you have?
-You’ll have to do a little bit of math.
-Let’s go over how to calculate this.
+To figure out how much bonus entitlement you have after using your full basic entitlement, you’ll have to do a little bit of math.
+Let’s see how to calculate this.

-If you have full entitlement, you don’t have a loan limit, so you don’t need to worry about calculating how much entitlement you have.
-You can borrow as much as a lender will give you with no down payment.
+You don’t have a loan limit if you have full entitlement, so you don’t need to worry about calculating how much entitlement you have.
+You can borrow as much money as a lender is willing to lend with no down payment.

-If you have reduced entitlement and want to know how much you have left, you’ll need to figure out how much of it you’re currently using.
+If you have reduced entitlement and want to know how much you have left, you’ll need to figure out how much entitlement you’re currently using.

 Remember that the VA guarantees up to 25% of your loan.
 To find out how much of your entitlement you’ve used, simply multiply your loan amount by 0.25.

 You’ll also need to determine your county’s conforming loan limit.
-In 2021, the baseline conforming loan limit is $548,250.
-In high-cost areas, it may be higher than this.
+In 2022, the baseline conforming loan limit was $647,200.
+In 2023, the loan limit is $726,200.
+In high-cost areas like New York City or other major metro areas, the loan limit may be higher than this.

 The maximum entitlement is equal to 25% of the conforming loan limit for your county.

-However, if you have a reduced entitlement, you likely won’t be able to borrow up to the maximum with no down payment.
+However, if you have a reduced entitlement, you likely won’t be able to borrow up to the maximum without a down payment.

 You can determine your remaining entitlement by subtracting the entitlement you’ve already used from the maximum entitlement amount.

 Your remaining entitlement is the maximum amount the VA will guarantee on your loan.
-Since the VA guarantees 25% of the loan, you can multiply your remaining entitlement by 4 to see the maximum amount you can borrow without having to make a down payment.
+Since the VA guarantees 25% of the loan, you can multiply your remaining entitlement by 4 to see the maximum amount you can borrow without making a down payment.

-Confused?
-Don’t worry – let’s go over an example so you can see how this works in practice.
+If you’re confused, don’t worry – you aren’t alone.
+We’ll use an example so you can see how this works in practice.

-Let’s say you previously used a VA loan to purchase your current home for $300,000 and you’ve just received permanent change of station orders.
-You plan to buy a home at your new duty station, but aren’t able to sell your current home and have your VA loan entitlement restored.
-This means you’ll have to buy your home with your remaining entitlement.
+Let’s say you used a VA loan to purchase your current home for $300,000, and you’ve just received permanent change of station orders.
+You plan to buy a home at your new assignment but can’t sell your current home and have your VA loan entitlement restored.
+This means you’ll end up buying your new home with your remaining entitlement.

 The amount of entitlement you’ve already used is equal to 25% of the loan amount.
-In this scenario, that means you’re already using $75,000 of your entitlement.
+In this scenario, you’ve already used $75,000 of your entitlement.

-So, you could potentially get a loan up to $248,248 without having to make a down payment.
+You could potentially get a loan up to $426,200 without having to make a down payment.

-If you want to take out a loan larger than this, you may still be able to do so.
-However, you’ll need to make a down payment on the difference between the amount you want to borrow and the maximum amount your entitlement covers.
+You may be able to take out a larger loan, but you’ll likely need to make a down payment to make up the difference between the amount you want to borrow and the maximum amount your entitlement covers.

 Entitlement Vs. Guaranty

 The VA doesn’t lend VA loans directly.
-Private lenders originate VA loans and the VA agrees to guarantee a portion of each loan they originate.
+Private lenders originate VA loans, and the VA agrees to guarantee a portion of each loan it originates.
 This agreement is sometimes referred to as a guaranty.